 Looking for almost free audio books for your child to listen to?
 Here are more than 35 audio books for kids available from Audible that are less than $2.
 Listen to these stories for kids on the road, while your child colors or plays with Legos, and as they drift off to sleep!
 These are the best audiobooks to add to your collection.

-Yesterday, I talked all about how to use the Audible app and while I was working on that post, I stumbled on a gold mine of audio books for kids from Audible that are under two dollars.
+A year or so ago, I talked all about how to use the Audible app and while I was working on that post, I stumbled on a gold mine of audio books for kids from Audible that are under two dollars.

 The best audiobooks, I think, are ones that don’t break the bank or mean you have to eat rice and beans for a month.